-The area has been transformed into a self-sustaining national park with a combination of public, commercial, and residential projects.
+Presidio is now a thriving community of residential and nonresidential tenants, who help to fund the Presidio’s operations by rehabilitating and leasing its more than 700 buildings.
 In 2005 Bay Area filmmaker George Lucas opened the Letterman Digital Arts Center, his 23-acre digital studio "campus," along the eastern edge of the land.
 Seventeen of those acres are exquisitely landscaped and open to the public.
-If you have kids in tow or are a Star Wars fan yourself, sidle over to the Yoda Fountain (Letterman Drive and Dewitt Road), between two of the arts-center buildings.
+If you have kids in tow or are a Star Wars fan yourself, sidle over to the Yoda Fountain (Letterman Drive at Dewitt Road), between two of the arts-center buildings.

-The Presidio also has two beaches, a golf course, a visitor center, and picnic sites; the views from the many overlooks are sublime.
+The Presidio also has a golf course, a visitor center, and picnic sites; the views from the many overlooks are sublime.

 Especially popular is Crissy Field, a stretch of restored marshland along the sand of the bay.
 Kids on bikes, folks walking dogs, and joggers share the paved path along the shore, often winding up at the Warming Hut, a combination café and fun gift store at the end of the path, for a hot chocolate in the shadow of the Golden Gate Bridge.
 Midway along the Golden Gate Promenade that winds along the shore is the Gulf of the Farallones National Marine Sanctuary Visitor Center, where kids can get a close-up view of small sea creatures and learn about the rich ecosystem offshore.
 Temporarily relocated to East Beach, just across from the Palace of Fine Arts, Crissy Field Center offers great children's programs and has cool science displays; grab lunch at the Beach Hut Café next door.
 West of the Golden Gate Bridge is sandy Baker Beach, beloved for its spectacular views and laid-back vibe (read: you'll see naked people here).
 This is one of those places that inspires local pride.